1.APRIL 29 UPF: WHY BALANCED FEDERALISM IS GOOD FOR UTAH

 Sutherland Institute invites you to join us on Thursday, April 29, from 12:00 noon to 1:30 pm, as Senator Michael Waddoups, president of the Utah State Senate, Robin Riggs, vice president and general counsel for the Salt Lake Chamber, and LaVarr Webb, publisher of Utah Policy Daily, address this critical and timely issue.
 The Utah Prosperity Forum was developed to facilitate constructive and civil dialogue about complex and sometimes controversial issues pertaining to Utah’s economy.

-As seating will be limited and pre-registration is required, we encourage you to REGISTER SOON by contacting Jim Giometta at 801-355-1272, by sending an email firstname.lastname@example.org, or by registering online.
+As seating will be limited and pre-registration is required, we encourage you to REGISTER SOON by contacting Jim Giometta at 801-355-1272, by sending an email firstname.lastname@example.org.
 The $10 participation fee includes lunch.

 The venue for this session will be the Sutherland Institute conference room, located in the Crane Building, 307 West 200 South, Suite 5005, in downtown Salt Lake City.
 For additional information or inquiries, please call 801-355-1272.